 Update model: The resonator banks offer two update models (for the non-vectorized implementation):

-The vectorized implementations perform updates in parallel, levaraging the SIMD architecture where available.
+The vectorized implementations perform updates in parallel, leveraging the SIMD architecture where available.

 Performance measurements: